UAC TurboTrain

-The UAC TurboTrain was an early high-speed gas turbine multiple unit (GTMU) manufactured by United Aircraft that operated in Canada between 1968 and 1982 and in the United States between 1968 and 1976.
+The UAC TurboTrain was an early high-speed gas turbine trainset manufactured by United Aircraft that operated in Canada between 1968 and 1982 and in the United States between 1968 and 1976.
 The TurboTrain was among the first gas turbine-powered trains in regular service, and one of the earliest tilting trains introduced in North America.

 Description

 Chesapeake & Ohio design study

 A series of design studies carried out by Chesapeake and Ohio Railway in the 1950s used the second-generation Talgo design for their car suspensions.
 The suspension arms of each adjacent pair of cars were connected to a shared articulated bogie (or "truck") located between them, instead of each car having its own pair of bogies.
 The bogies rode the common curve between the two cars, centered by traction springs that centered the axle between adjoining car bodies.

-TurboTrain cars were built approximatelu 2.5 ft lower than standard passenger cars, reducing the center of gravity relative to the pivot point of the suspension arms.
+TurboTrain cars were built approximately 2.5 ft lower than standard passenger cars, reducing the center of gravity relative to the pivot point of the suspension arms.
 The arms included air springs to smooth out the motion, although it still felt "odd" while the train navigated short turns in switchyards and stations.

-Like the earlier articulated trains, this meant that train lengths would be difficult to change.
+As with the earlier articulated trains, this meant that train lengths would be difficult to change.
 Their solution to this problem was to modify the power cars (engines) to allow the trains to be coupled end-to-end.
 Since articulated trains required "special" cars at either end anyway (to fill in the otherwise missing bogie), the C&O was double-ended, with a power car at each end.
-The power cars were organized with their two diesel engines on either side of the train, and the operators' cabin in a "pod" on top.
+The power cars were organized with their two diesel engines on either side of the car, and the operators' cabin in a "pod" on top.
 This left enough room for a passageway to run between the engines and under the pod to the nose of the car, where a coupling and doors were hidden behind a pair of movable clamshell covers.
 That way the train could be attached front-to-end with another, providing some of the flexibility in train lengths that coupled cars offered, while still being as lightweight as a normal articulated design.